cubeapm/docs/docs/http-apis/alerts/receiver-groups.md

 #### Response Format {#get-receiver-specific-response-format}

-The response format is a receiver group object.
+The response is a JSON object representing the specific receiver group.
 See [Create Receiver Group Response Format](#create-receiver-response-format) for the schema structure.

 **For example:**